The Coming Messianic Age – Isaiah 2

 And shall be exalted above the hills;

-In the last days, God will install His Messiah on Mount Zion to rule and judge the world with justice and fairness.
+In the last days, Isaiah tells us that God will install His Messiah on Mount Zion to rule and judge the world with justice and equity for all.

 Many people shall come and say,